All Episodes

 That's why we're relatively safe here.

-That's why the Japanese are like, no, no, don't do a random blade of grass, throw bomb and then run away.
+It's why the Japanese are like, no, no, no, don't do a random blood of grass.

 They do.

-Hi Amanda.
+Hi, Amanda.

 Question for the crew.

-I ask it a lot too.
+I ask it a lot.

-I hear, do they really believe this?
+Do they really believe this?

 They believe that, and so the ends justify the means, where they are clearly making the conscious decision to selectively edit history.

-So do I think that she believes, if you were to pin her down, I think that she believes it that some form of socialism or another, she might call it by another name, is what we ultimately should have in this country.
+So do I think that she believes, if you were to pin her down, I think that she believes that some form of socialism or another, she might call it by another name, is what we ultimately should have in this country.

-And getting there means deconstructing all the institutions that have precisely conserved us, preserved us against that.
+And getting there means deconstructing all of the institutions that have precisely conserved us, preserved us against that.

-So do I think it was a conscious decision to ignore the history of the world and slaves on Earth today?
+So do I think it was a conscious decision to ignore the history of the world and slaves on earth today?

 But even if she knew about it, she wouldn't include it anyway because, hey, let's look to the pot of gold at the end of this rainbow is we want everyone to buy into progressivism.

-Does she make four million?
+Does she make $4 million?

-No, I'm just throwing that out there.
+Nah, I'm just throwing that out there.

-That's probably something she has, like Scott Jennings is on that panel when she does her show at night.
+Like Scott Jennings is on that panel when she does her show at night.

 Yeah.